-3 Industry-level or General Equilibrium
+3 Industry-level and General Equilibrium Analysis

 We can analyze trade interventions and the consequence in industry-level ("partial") equilibrium or general equilibrium.

 3.1.
 In general-equilibrium analysis, we typically assume that production has constant returns to scale.
 In industry-level analysis, we typically assume that production has decreasing returns to scale.
 Which perspective do you consider more adequate for long-term and short-term analysis?